Checklist: Essential Steps to Sell an Inherited Property in Georgia

 At closing:

-Keep a copy of every document, you’ll need it for taxes or estate reporting.
+Keep copies of all documents for taxes and estate reporting.

 Need Help Selling an Inherited Property in Georgia?